remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 Extracting 20 samples from NJ.

-Solutins used: Buffer "2", Protease "1".
+Solutions used: Buffer "2", Protease "1".

 ### 15-April-2020 ###